Azure advanced threat detection

-Most of your interaction with Log Analytics is through the OMS portal, which runs in any browser and provides you with access to configuration settings and multiple tools to analyze and act on collected data.
+Most of your interaction with Log Analytics is through the Azure portal, which runs in any browser and provides you with access to configuration settings and multiple tools to analyze and act on collected data.
 From the portal, you can use:

 - Log searches where you construct queries to analyze collected data.